- The best deals, on Klarstein

 Portable air conditioners in general are less efficient than wall split air conditioners because they are often a monoblock.
-In addition to this, it is necessary to leave a gap in the door or window, to place the pipe the heat to escape from the room, and this compromises the air conditioning of the room.
-Consider that they are often noisier, as the compressor will be in the same room where you are staying.
+In addition to this, it is necessary to leave a gap in the door or window, to place the pipe for the heat to escape from the room, and this compromises the overall air conditioning of the room.
+Consider that they are often noisier.

 The best temperature, also in order not to exceed consumption, is around 25°C, but it is always better not to go below 6-7°C compared to outside because an excessive temperature jump can be dangerous for your health.
 Moreover, electricity consumption is lower if you use air conditioning at a higher temperature.

 Is there a difference between the water of the indoor unit and that of the outdoor unit?

 There are no differences.
 You can reuse condensed water for cleaning, for watering - not always because it is demineralised and therefore poor for plants - or for ironing, but in this case follow the manufacturer's instructions.

 Do air conditioning filters remove viruses and bacteria?
 Are they useful for allergy sufferers?
 The important thing is to avoid water stagnation where bacteria could proliferate, such as Legionella, but the risk in domestic installations is very low.